 In this example, you could categorize control measure types, such as preventive and corrective measures.
 Depending on the project’s needs, you can decide whether to use the typifying property.

-By configuring control measure as an inner element, you can create multiple control measures directly from the element.
 It is common to see that control measures are applied sequentially in the mitigation of a risk.

 Keep control of your control measures model pattern